ecologi/jest-pixel-perfect/README.md

 You can pass different argument to `toBePixelPerfect`:

 - a URL to a frame in a Figma file
+- a URL to a frame in an XD file
 - a path to a local PNG file
 - a Buffer